solo-io/solo-docs/gloo/docs/installation/quick_start.md

 ```

 ---
-**NOTE:** You can install Gloo to am existing namespace by providing the `-n` option.
+**NOTE:** You can install Gloo to an existing namespace by providing the `-n` option.
 If the option is not provided,
 the namespace defaults to `gloo-system`.

 ```bash